Riga is the capital city of Latvia.

 There hasn’t been a single major terrorist incident ever since independence, no noticeable gang activity, nobody carrying guns.

 - Visas - For most countries, visas are not required for any stays shorter than 90 days.
 Any longer than that and you have to obtain a visa.
 If you are not sure about your visa status, contact your local Latvian embassy for further information.

 - Currency - Euro is the official currency for Riga and most of Europe.
 ATMs are very easy to find and credit cards accepted in many establishments such as hotels and restaurants.

 - Weather - Riga has a warm temperate humid climate with pleasant summers and reasonably mild winters that last from January until March.
 Average temperatures range from 10°C to 15°C in winter, but temperatures sometimes drop as low as -6.6°C.

-- Airports - Riga International Airport is the biggest international airport of Riga, and it's located in the Mārupe Municipality west of Riga.
+- Airports - Riga International Airport is the biggest international airport in Riga, and it's located in the Mārupe Municipality west of Riga.
 It is a state-owned joint-stock company, while the owner of all shares is no one other than the government of Latvia.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Riga since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Riga since it covers not only the costs of medical problems but also theft and loss of valuables.